sde1000/btcmerch/index.md

 We no longer accept Bitcoin.

 The uncertainty around the future of the network from 1st August, combined with high transaction fees and slow / unreliable transaction confirmations was the final straw.

+1. Very high fees mean that it isn't sensible to use Bitcoin for small transactions.
+Note that the fee must be paid twice: once by the customer to send Bitcoin to us, and then again by us to send the Bitcoin to an exchange to convert back to pounds.

+2. If a Bitcoin transaction is sent without a high fee (or sometimes even with a high fee), there's no guarantee that it will be included in a block.
+Blocks are frequently full, and transactions can hang around in the mempool for ages before being discarded.

 # Update, June 2017